RobertTalbert/modernalgebra/course-documentation/mth350-w2021-syllabus.md

 MTH 350 takes on two big questions in mathematics:

 1. **How do arithmetic and algebra actually work?** For example, you are probably aware that every positive integer can be factored into a product of prime numbers, like $20 = 2 \times 2 \times 5$.
 But do you know *why* this is true, for *all* positive integers?
 Algebra and arithmetic are full of facts that we tend to accept without question; in MTH 350 we will discover the real truths behind many of these.
-2. **Can the rules of arithmetic and algebra be extended to other kinds of mathematical objects?** For example, multiplication --- we multiply numbers together (and this is the basis of a lot of arithmetic) but we also multiply things like matrices together too.
-How much of our rules for multiplication carry over to objects that are not numbers?
+2. **Can the rules of arithmetic and algebra be extended to mathematical objects that aren't necessarily numbers?** For example, multiplication --- we multiply numbers together (and this is the basis of a lot of arithmetic) but we also multiply things like matrices together too.
+How much of our rules for multiplication work on matrices?
 Is multiplication commutative?
 Can you always divide?
-Can we "factor
+Can we "factor" a matrix into a product of "prime" matrices?
+Is there even a sensible definition of these concepts?

+When we discover the underlying rules for how something works and then try to understand where else those rules can be applied, we are engaging in **abstraction**.